 - Florian Heller, Lukas Oßmann, Nur Al-huda Hamdan, Philipp Brauner, Julia Van Heek, Klaus Scheulen, Laura Goßen, Rouven Witsch, Christian M"ollering, Thomas Gries, Martina Ziefle and Jan Borchers.
 Gardeene!
 Textile Controls for the Home Environment.
 In MuC '16: Mensch und Computer 2016 – Proceedings, De Gruyter Oldenbourg, Berlin, September 2016.

 - Nur Al-huda Hamdan, Florian Heller, Chat Wacharamanotham, Jan Thar and Jan Borchers.
 Grabrics: A Foldable Two-Dimensional Textile Input Controller.
-In CHI '16 EA: Proceedings of the 2016 CHI Conference Extended Abstracts on Human Factors in Computing Systems, pages 2497–2503,May 2016.
+In Extended Abstracts of the 2016 CHI Conference on Human Factors in Computing Systems, CHI EA '16, pages 2497–2503,May 2016.

 - Christian Schmidt.
 A Wearable Unistroke Textile Touchpad.
 Bachelor's Thesis, RWTH Aachen University, Aachen, March 2016.